getify/You-Dont-Know-JS/async & performance/ch3.md

 In practice, this has worked well for many libraries, as most patterns don't call for significant delay between promise rejection and observation of that rejection.
 But this pattern is troublesome because 3 seconds is so arbitrary (if empirical), and also because there are indeed some cases where you want a promise to hold on to its rejectedness for some longer period of time, and you don't really want to have your "uncaught" handler called for all those false positives (not-yet-caught "uncaught errors").

-Another more common suggestion is that promises should have a `done(..)` added to them, which essentially marks the promise chain as "done". `done(..)` doesn't create and return a new promise, and thus the callbacks passed to `done(..)` are not wired up to report problems to that next promise which doesn't exist.
+Another more common suggestion is that promises should have a `done(..)` added to them, which essentially marks the promise chain as "done". `done(..)` doesn't create and return a new promise, and thus the callbacks passed to `done(..)` are obviously not wired up to report problems to a next promise that doesn't exist.

-So what instead?
-It's treated as you might usually expect in uncaught error conditions: an error inside a `done(..)` rejection/failure handler would be thrown as a global uncaught error (in the developer console, basically).
+So what happens instead?
+It's treated as you might usually expect in uncaught error conditions: an error inside a `done(..)` rejection handler would be thrown as a global uncaught error (in the developer console, basically).

 ```js
 var p = Promise.resolve( 42 );